mdx-js/mdx-analyzer/packages/language-server/README.md

 [`volar-service-typescript`][volar-service-typescript], plus some additional features specific to MDX.

+#### Commands

+The language server supports the following [LSP commands][]:

+* `mdx.toggleDelete` — Toggle delete syntax at the cursor position.
+  This takes the URI as its first argument, and the LSP selection range as its second argument.
+* `mdx.toggleEmphasis` — Toggle emphasis syntax at the cursor position.
+  This takes the URI as its first argument, and the LSP selection range as its second argument.
+* `mdx.toggleInlineCode` — Toggle inline code syntax at the cursor position.
+  This takes the URI as its first argument, and the LSP selection range as its second argument.
+* `mdx.toggleStrong` — Toggle strong syntax at the cursor position.
+  This takes the URI as its first argument, and the LSP selection range as its second argument.

 ### Initialize Options

 MDX language server supports the following LSP initialization options: